Dvlv/blog/blog-beginner-silverblue.md

 The benefits of an Immutable Distro are twofold:

 - Consistency - When distros are released, the system is likely tested "as-is" to ensure it is working.
-It is unfeasible for the mapr intainers to then test every possible combination of packages and configurations on top of what's provided.
+It is unfeasible for the maintainers to then test every possible combination of packages and configurations on top of what's provided.
 Therefore, the "closer" your system is to the default, the more likely it is to be tested and working, and the more likely it is that you can find another person with a similar system to help with any problems you encounter.

 - Rollbacks - It is very easy to roll back any update which you do not want, for example if a program stops working or its interface changes in a way you were not expecting, you can revert your system to _exactly_ how it was before you updated.